CDRT/docs/bios/settings/thinkstation/startup.md

 <details><summary>Option Keys Display</summary>

-Controls the system software option key prompts (such as F1 key) when the system is turned on.<br>
+Whether to display option key prompts (such as F1 key) when the system is turned on.<br>

 One of 2 states:

-1. Enabled – system will display the prompts.
+1. Enabled.
-2. **Disabled** – system will not display the prompts.
-Default.
+2. **Disabled** - Default.

-    **Note**.
-Disabling the prompts will not affect the function of a specific key.
+?> Disabling the prompts will not affect the function of a specific key.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|